sergio-costas/lxcraft/README.md

       - cmake
       - git

-* vmname contains the name for the LXC container
+* vmname contains the name for the LXC container.
+If no name is provided, the current folder will be used (but only the last element; thus, running at /home/user/workspace/aprogram will use 'aprogram' as the name for the LXC container).

 * image: the image from which generate the container